 TKMS needed to fully utilize data insights through algorithms.
 Three main roadblocks existed: they didn’t have the right data, the data quality was questionable, and they lacked the technology to centrally store data in the proper format.
 The plan was to carefully analyze data and build algorithms to improve materials deployment.

 A key task was to optimize specific problem areas involving network simulations.
 For example, TKMS needed to optimize transportation costs and deliver stock without sacrificing service levels.
-The result was Alfred, an AI solution developed in-house in 2018.
+The result was Alfred, an AI and data analytics solution developed in-house in 2018.
 Since its original deployment, Alfred has been updated with the domain knowledge and expertise necessary to bring about improvements in TKMS target areas.

 Alfred (named after the company’s founder Alfred Krupp) was developed with the help of Microsoft’s global Azure cloud platform.
 Its self-learning algorithms provide recommendations on stock levels and machinery maintenance models, including malfunction warnings.
 Alfred recommends which physical sites should be expanded and the sites to close down and identified material substitutions that assist with contract negotiations and bundling.
 Alfred helps employees with key tasks such as assigning materials to each industry, identifying the best transport route, and recognizing the needs of individual locations.